-Because the interventions require consistent participation in order to achieve the anticipated benefits, enrollees must be planning to reside in the clinic vicinity during the 2 years following randomization, and NOT be planning to be out of the study area for more than 6 consecutive weeks in the next year.
+Because the interventions require consistent participation in order to achieve the anticipated benefits, enrollees must be planning to reside in the clinic vicinity during the year following randomization.
 Also, because the study activities require frequent visits to the clinical sites, each clinic should define a catchment area as a target for recruitment.
 People living outside this area would be unlikely to participate because of transportation problems.
-In addition, people living in nursing facilities are not eligible for participation.

 3.3.5.
+Walking Ability

-Walking AbilityThe goal of the LIFE Study is to test an intervention to prevent walking disability defined as the inability to walk 400 meters in under 15 minutes.
+The goal of the LIFE Study is to test an intervention to prevent walking disability defined as the inability to walk 400 meters without an assistive device in under 15 minutes.
 Therefore, participants who are already walking disabled cannot be enrolled in the trial.
 Walking ability is assessed twice.
-First on the telephone screen participants are asked: "Do you usually use a walker to get around the home?" and "Are you able to walk a across a small room without the help of another person?"
-Those answering "Yes" to the first question or "No" to the second are very likely disabled and will not be included in the study.
-During the screening visit all participants will be asked to walk 400 meters (about a 1⁄4 mile; 0.2485 miles).
-Participants who can walk the 400 meters in under 15 minutes without sitting down, the help with another person, the use of a walker, or stopping for more than one minute at a time will be eligible for the study.
+First on the telephone screen participants are asked: "Are you able to walk a 1⁄4 mile, which is about 3 to 4 blocks, on a flat surface without the help of another person?"; and "Do you usually use a walker to get around the home?"
+Those answering "No" to the first question or "Yes" to the second are very likely disabled and will not be included in the study.
+During the first screening visit all participants will be asked to walk 400 meters (about a 1⁄4 mile; 0.2485 miles).
+Participants who can walk the 400 meters in under 15 minutes without using a cane or other assistive device and without sitting down or stopping for more than one minute at a time will be eligible for the study.